apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-connections-on-linux-and-mac-os-x.md

 ## Step 2: Define the ODBC Data Sources in .odbc.ini

-Define the ODBC data sources in the `odbc.ini` configuration file for your environment.
+Define the ODBC data sources in the `~/.odbc.ini` configuration file for your environment.
 The following sample shows a possible configuration for using Drill in embedded mode.
-Get the ZKQuorum and ZKClusterID values from the `drill-override.conf` file.

 **Example**